Aaron FriedlanD | Founder & Executive Director

 Aaron currently works as an Economics Lecturer.
 He brings enthusiasm and a research-based approach to his teaching.
 He is passionate about motivating his students through experiential learning, a model that he has applied in the classroom as well as at TWSB through a global reading program and various nutrition initiatives.

 Michelle Gilman, M.Ed - Educational Psychology, brings with her over 20 years of educational resource experience.
 Michelle has spent a large part of her career creating and administering educational assessments, collaborating with school-based resource teams and being the liaison between parents, teachers, professionals and students.
-While living in Arizona, Michelle was an associate professor at Arizona state University teaching reading in the faculty of education.
+Michelle is a Ph.D student at UBC focussing on literacy and everything SiMBi.
 Michelle is excited to join TWSB and share her resources and teaching materials with schools in developing countries.

 Mido DeSanti | Executive Advisor